Listen to the Podcast

 Fear of missing out

-The big thing when it comes to chasing stocks and stocks that move and missed opportunities is really the fear of missing out.
+The big thing when it comes to chasing stocks and stocks that move and missed opportunities is the fear of missing out.
 That’s probably the biggest problem that I see with most traders, and the fear of missing out is a huge problem, especially if you’re new.

 One of the reasons is that new traders, they really want to make money from this new skill they just learned, which is stock trading, they want to jump into it and say “hey I’m missing out, I should be making more money”, but in reality, you’re still new, you need to learn to walk before you can run.

-In addition for new traders, they also want to make up the differences from their losses or are greedy to make more.
+Also for new traders, they also want to make up the differences from their losses or are greedy to make more.

-You’re going to want to make up those differences and then in the end, you again miss out on stocks that are exploding to the upside because they pull back, because stocks naturally and normally pull back.
+You’re going to want to make up those differences, and then, in the end, you again miss out on stocks that are exploding to the upside because they pull back, because stocks naturally and normally pull back.

 What I typically do in these situations

 What do I personally do in these situations?
-Or what typically happens?
+Or what usually happens?
 Typically for me, the way that I proceed or approach this concept is, if a stock has extended, it is beyond its normal range, I do not chase it.

-But if you have this wave length, like this and then you have another one that explodes further to the upside, the amount of that pullback that’s going to come back is even more massive.
+But if you have this wavelength, like this and then you have another one that explodes further to the upside, the amount of that pullback that’s going to come back is even more massive.
 And that is just that spring effect that happens within those stocks.

-Typically if you’re new, you’re going to look at something like this, where the stock is moving very lightly, and then what happens is that stock explodes to the upside, so you can see that right here we had that massive explosion, we had that gap up right there and then that stock just continues to explode, of course we had that value coming in right there, which moved the stock.
+Typically if you’re new, you’re going to look at something like this, where the stock is moving very lightly, and then what happens is that stock explodes to the upside, so you can see that right here we had that massive explosion, we had that gap up right there and then that stock just continues to explode, of course, we had that value coming in right there, which moved the stock.

 The typical pullback is 50%

-When you have an angle like this and the stock tops out at 45, the chance of it pulling back or the range of the pullback, because of this move, the typical normal pullback is 50%.
+When you have an angle like this, and the stock tops out at 45, the chance of it pulling back or the range of the pullback, because of this move, the typical normal pullback is 50%.

-If we have the distance from here to here of that movement, or even from here to here of that movement, our typical distance is about half way, so we could expect the pullback to come back to this level and still be normal, right around the $40 level.
+If we have the distance from here to here of that movement, or even from here to here of that movement, our typical distance is about halfway, so we could expect the pullback to come back to this level and still be normal, right around the $40 level.

-Because the break out was right around the 37 and we go to 45 so take those two numbers, add them together and divide by two, and that stock can come right up there, and then what it’ll do is come back here and then it could bounce there, and everything would be just fine.
+Because the break out was right around the 37, and we go to 45 so take those two numbers, add them together and divide by two, and that stock can come right up there, and then what it’ll do is come back here, and then it could bounce there, and everything would be just fine.